-- 44% of students have not learned ways to resolve disagreements. - 27% of students say we do not talk about emotions. - 90% of students feel that adults at school have high expectations for their behavior and school work.
+- 39% of students have not learned ways to resolve disagreements down from 44% last year. - 41% of students say we do not talk about emotions. - 90% of students feel that adults at school have high expectations for their behavior and 94% for their school work. - 84% of the students are proud to be a student at WCMS.